 You will be able to order by the following methods:

 Over the internet on our practice website

 Post in box at the surgery (or by letterbox if we are closed)

 By Royal Mail

-If you would like to register to use the internet to place your orders please speak to the receptionist to arrange a secure password.
 You may give another person permission to access your prescription details so that they may place the orders for you.
 This would not give them access to your medical records.